albertogasparin/react-magnetic-di/README.md

 A new take for dependency injection in React for your tests, storybooks and even experiments in production.

-- Close-to-zero performance overhead
+- Close-to-zero performance overhead on dev/testing
+- Compiles to nothing on production (unless explicitly enabled)
 - Works with any kind of functions/classes (not only components) and in both class and functional components
-- Replaces dependencies across the entire tree
+- Replaces dependencies anywhere deep in the React tree
 - Allows selective injection
 - Enforces separation of concerns
-- Uses Context in light way (not messing up with React internals)
+- Just uses Context, it does not mess up with React internals

 ## Philosophy

 Dependency injection and component injection for testing purposes is not a new topic.
 Indeed, the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable.

-A common pattern to solve this problem is injecting those "dependencies" in the component via props.
-However, that approach has a some of downsides, like leaking internal implementation details, mixing together injected dependencies with other props and introducing additional complexity when typing props.
+A common pattern to solve this problem is injecting those "dependencies" in the component via props or using mocking libraries at import/require level.
+However those approaches have some of downsides, like leaking internal implementation details, being quite fragile or introducing additional complexity when typing.

-`react-magnetic-di` takes inspiration from decorators, and with a light touch of Babel magic and React Context allows you to optionally override such dependencies, with nearly-zero performane overhead (when not using it).
+`react-magnetic-di` takes inspiration from decorators, and with a touch of Babel magic and React Context allows you to optionally override such dependencies, with nearly-zero performane overhead while developing/testing (it's basically a function call and a map lookup) and it is fully removed by default on production builds.

 ## Usage